MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

 1. With the **Business Idea.docx** document still open, in the Copilot pane, enter the following prompt:

-    ```text
+    ```prompt
     Can you suggest a name for my cleaning business?
     ```

 1. Review the suggestions and select a name for your cleaning company (or continue prompting for more suggestions find a name you like).
 1. Create a new blank document.
 Then, in the new document, select the Copilot icon in the margin to draft new content.
 Enter the following prompt, replacing **Contoso Cleaning** with the company name of your choice:

-    ```text
+    ```prompt
     Write a business plan for "Contoso Cleaning" based on the information in /Business Idea.docx.
 Include an executive summary, market overview, and financial projections.
     ```

     ![Screenshot of the Copilot drafting a business plan.](./media/generative-ai/copilot-draft-business-plan-prompt.png)

-    > **Tip**: Type the prompt, and when you type "/" Copilot should enable you to browse the documents in your **Documents** folder.
+    > **Tip**: Type the prompt, and when you type "/" Copilot should enable you to browse the documents in your OneDrive folder.
 If Copilot does not suggest any documents, it may be because your OneDrive has not yet been fully indexed.
 In this case, modify the prompt to `Write a business plan for "Contoso Cleaning", a commercial cleaning buisness in New York.
 Include an executive summary, market overview, and financial projections.`.

 1. Generate and review a response.
 Then keep it, adjust the tone, length, or ask Copilot to rewrite it with a new prompt.
 Apply appropriate headings and styling to your document to make it look professional before saving it as **Business Plan.docx** in your OneDrive folder.
 Your document should look something like this: